lukso-network/LIPs/LSPs/LSP-20-CallVerification.md

 _Parameters:_

+- `callee`: The address of the contract that implements the LSP20 interface.
 - `caller`: The address who called the function on the contract delegating the verification mechanism.
 - `value`: The value sent by the caller to the function called on the contract delegating the verification mechanism.
 - `receivedCalldata`: The calldata sent by the caller to the contract delegating the verification mechanism.

 _Returns:_

 - `magicValue`: the magic value determining if the verification succeeded or not.

 _Requirements_

 - the `bytes4` magic value returned MUST be of the following format:
   - the first 3 bytes MUST be the `lsp20VerifyCall(..)` function selector = this determines if the call to the function is allowed.
   - any value for the last 4th byte is accepted.
   - if the 4th byte is `0x01`, this determines if the `lsp20VerifyCallResult(..)` function should be called after the original function call (The byte that invokes the `lsp20VerifyCallResult(..)` function is strictly `0x01`).

 #### lsp20VerifyCallResult